Active shooters in schools: Should teachers be trained by police firearms instructors?

 “Robert A. Heinlein was correct in the statement, ‘An armed society is a polite society.’
 Gun-free zones are an open invitation for homicidal maniacs.
 Armed civilians of any kind — teachers included — will no doubt be met with trepidation.
 I believe some of the fears can be assuaged through a comprehensive selection and training process.
 Individuals selected must be mature, motivated, and above all else, volunteers.
 Prior to arming them physically, they must be armed mentally and indoctrinated with not only up-to date use-of-force law, but also with the unwavering mindset that their immediate action in the face of evil is saving the lives of others,” Hardesty concluded.

 Let’s Do Something About This

 My friends, the tragedy in Newtown is the third active-shooter event in an American learning institution THIS YEAR.

-In February, 17-year-old T.J.
-Lane murdered three students sitting at a cafeteria table before school.
-In April, a former nursing student named One L. Goh opened fire at Oikos University near the Oakland International Airport, killing seven people.
+In February, a 17-year-old asshole murdered three students sitting at a cafeteria table before school.
+In April, a former nursing student opened fire at Oikos University near the Oakland International Airport, killing seven people.

 A college.
 A high school.
 And now, an elementary school.
 All in 2012.

 Fifteen years ago (1998), the total number of child fatalities in American schools reached what was then an all-time high — 35 children died that year in gun- and non-gun related incidents.

 The next year, two deranged malcontents murdered 12 classmates and one teacher (wounding 26 others) before killing themselves in the school’s library.
 In 2007, a lone pyschopath killed 32 people (and himself) on Virginia Tech campus in Blacksburg, Virginia.
 The following year, it was Northern Illinois University.